TOP 10 Countries by Net Migration Rate (2025)

 The indicator itself is annual net migration per 1,000 population.
 It does not separate labour migrants, refugees, returnees, students, family reunification flows or irregular movements.
 It also does not tell you how many immigrants live in a country.
 A place with a huge foreign-born population can rank lower than a small territory experiencing a temporary inflow surge.

 To improve interpretation, the ranking is read together with UN migration stock data, UNHCR and IOM displacement evidence, and World Bank remittance estimates.
-This does not change the Top 10 ordering, but it changes how the numbers should be explained.
+These supporting sources do not verify every rate in the table, but they help explain why some values are unusual.
 Especially for Ukraine, South Sudan and Venezuela, net migration rate is best understood as a compact annual demographic balance, not a standalone judgment on migration attractiveness or national stability.

 Limitations matter.
 Small-population territories can jump sharply in rank because the denominator is tiny.
 Conflict zones can show counterintuitive values because returns, onward movement and statistical estimation interact in unusual ways.
 For trend work, readers should compare several years rather than over-reading a single estimate.